skwee357/mongoose-rest-ready/README.md

-mongoose-rest-ready
+mongoose-api-ready
 ===================

-A plugin for MongooseJS to turn document into REST API ready responses
+A plugin for MongooseJS to turn document into API ready responses